Smoothed Quantile Regression with Large-Scale Inference: Introduction

-Quantile regression involves a convex optimization problem with a piecewise linear loss function, also known as the \emph{check function} and \emph{pinball loss}.
-One can formulate QR as a linear programming problem, solvable by the interior point method with a computational complexity of $\cO(n^{1+\alpha} p^3 \log n)$ with $\alpha \in (0, 1/2)$, where $n$ is the sample size and $p$ is the parametric dimension.
-When $n$ is large relative to $p$, an efficient algorithm based on pre-processing has an improved complexity of $\cO\{(np)^{2(1+\alpha)/3} p^3 \log n + np\}$, and thus can be more efficient than solving a least squares problem when $p$ is small \citep{PK1997}.
-However, primarily due to the non-differentiability and lack of strong convexity of the loss function, QR remains computationally expensive for large-scale data when both $n$ and $p$ are large.
-We refer to Chapter~5 of \cite{KCHP2017} for an overview of prevailing computational methods for quantile regression, such as simplex-based algorithms \citep{BR1974,KO1987}, interior point methods \citep{PK1997}, and alternating direction method of multipliers among other first-order proximal methods \citep{PB2014}.
+Quantile regression involves a convex optimization problem with a piecewise linear loss function, also known as the \emph{check function}.
+One can reformulate the QR problem as a linear program (LP), solvable by the Frisch-Newton algorithm with an average-case computational complexity that grows as a cubic function of $p$, i.e., $\cO_{\PP}(n^{1+\alpha} p^3 \log n)$ for some constant $\alpha \in (0, 1/2)$ \citep{PK1997}, where $n$ is the sample size and $p$ is the parametric dimension.
+However, when applied to large-scale problems---both $n$ and $p$ are large, QR computation via LP reformulation tends to be slow or too memory-intensive.
+To better appreciate such a challenge, we take the empirical study of U.S. equities from \cite{GKX2020} as an example.
+The dataset consists of monthly total individual equity returns, which begins in March 1957 and ends in December 2016, from CRSP for all firms listed in the NYSE, AMEX, and NASDAQ.
+Within this span of 60 years, the average number of stocks considered is around 6200 per month.
+After processing, the number of observations (over 60 years) in the entire panel exceeds 4 million, and the number of stock-level covariates is 920.
+Using half of the data (1957--1986) as the training sample, the training sample size is still as large as 2 million.
+Even with preprocessing, the interior point QR solver in \texttt{R} \citep{K2019} may either run out of memory or take too much time on a personal computer.
+This shortcoming arguably makes QR less attractive among various machine learning tools.
+We refer to Chapter~5 of \cite{KCHP2017} for an overview of the prevailing computational methods for quantile regression, such as simplex-based algorithms \citep{BR1974,KO1987}, interior point methods \citep{PK1997}, and alternating direction method of multipliers among other first-order proximal methods \citep{PB2014}.